 When you fail to keep a commitment, take the time to reflect on your motivations, acknowledge the lesson, and start again with renewed strength and purpose.

 Your Lenten journey is about growth, not perfection, and each day offers a new chance to deepen your faith.
-So, even if you stumble, rise again, and keep moving forward with the understanding that true transformation is a process.
+So, even if you stumble, rise again and keep moving forward, understanding that true transformation is a process.

 Happy Lent!